unsplash/unsplash-php/README.md

 ----

 #### Crew\Unsplash\Photo::download()
-Retrieve a download link for a photo
+Trigger a download for a photo.
+This is needed to follow the ['trigger a download' API Guideline](https://medium.com/unsplash/unsplash-api-guidelines-triggering-a-download-c39b24e99e02).

 *Note:* You must instantiate a Photo object first